 - Azure Files: Managed file shares for cloud or on-premises deployments.

 - Azure Elastic SAN (preview): A fully integrated solution that simplifies deploying, scaling, managing, and configuring a SAN in Azure.

 - Azure Queues: A messaging store for reliable messaging between application components.

 - Azure Tables: A NoSQL store for schemaless storage of structured data.

-- Azure Disks: Block-level storage volumes for Azure VMs.
+- Azure managed Disks: Block-level storage volumes for Azure VMs.

-Each service is accessed through a storage account.
+Each service is accessed through a storage account with a unique address.
 To get started, see Create a storage account.

 Additionally, Azure provides the following specialized storage: